 Investments in stock markets usually have two ways of providing returns to investors.
 They are via dividend payments (cash or script) or through capital appreciation.
-Whilst the latter depends a lot on the forces of demand and supply the former relies solely on the decision of the company.
-The board of directors of a company have the sole discretion of proposing dividend payments for any given financial year.
+While the latter depends a lot on the forces of demand and supply, the former relies solely on the decision of the company.
+The board of directors of a company has the sole discretion of proposing dividend payments for any given financial year.
 As a shareholder, the only power you have as regards dividends is to approve or reject it or reduce it (You can’t even increase it).

 The Issued Capital or Premium of a company is non-distributable.
-Think of it the capital which you used to start a business which you very well know cannot be distributed as profits.
-The revenue reserve on the other hand is the balance left of your profits after you have paid yourself some dividends.
-For example Company A makes a profit of N1m, N2m, N3m, N4m for 2009, 2010, 2011, 2012 respectively.
+Think of it as the capital that you used to start a business, which you very well know cannot be distributed as profits.
+The revenue reserve, on the other hand, is the balance left of your profits after you have paid yourself some dividends.
+For example, Company A makes a profit of N1 million, N2 million, N3 million, N4 million for 2014, 2015, 2016, 2017 respectively.
 It has a policy of distributing 50% of its profits as dividends for any given year.
-It’s retained earnings (or revenue reserves) at the end of 2012 will be N5million.
+Its retained earnings (or revenue reserves) at the end of 2017 will be N5 million.

-Using the example above, supposing the same company has a very bad 2013 and the company makes a loss of N1million.
-Their revenue reserves reduces to N4million.
-The company can however still declare dividends because it still has a distributable reserve of N4million.
-The revenue reserve is distributable because it is still positive despite making a loss in the current year.
+Using the example above, supposing the same company has a very bad 2018 and the company makes a loss of N1 million.
+Its revenue reserve reduces to N4million.
+The company can, however, still declare dividends because it still has a distributable reserve of N4 million.
+The revenue reserve is distributable because it is still positive, despite making a loss in the current year.

-If however the company had an even worse 2013 and made a loss of N6million, the revenue reserve will go into negative N1million.
-As such the negative reserves becomes non-distributable because attempting to pay dividends from a negative reserve is the same as paying out of capital.
-Even if in the next year the company makes a profit of N1million or less they will still be unable to pay any cash dividends because they do not have any distributable profits.
-It will only declare dividends when the profits made during the year returns the revenue reserves to above zero.
+If, however, the company had an even worse 2018 and made a loss of N6 million, the revenue reserve will go into negative N1 million.
+As such, the negative reserves become non-distributable because attempting to pay dividends from a negative reserve is the same as paying out of capital.
+Even if in the next year, the company makes a profit of N1 million or less, they will still be unable to pay any cash dividends because they do not have any distributable profits.
+It will only declare dividends when the profits made during the year returns the revenue reserve to above zero.

 This is why I have often regarded revenue reserves as one of the key ingredients that determine my investment decisions.
-If you are therefore an investor that likes to receive dividends then avoid investing in companies that have negative revenue reserves.
+If you are an investor who likes to receive dividends, then avoid investing in companies that have negative revenue reserves.